tiendq/SQLiteCpp/README.md

 But SQLiteC++ does not support the fully thread-safe "Serialized" mode of SQLite, because of the way it shares the underlying SQLite precompiled statement in a custom shared pointer (see class `Statement::Ptr`).

-## Examples
+### Examples

-### The first sample demonstrates how to query a database and get results:
+This example sample demonstrates how to query a database and get results.

 ```c++
 try